 7 – Some arrested (Zenobio Zumba – detained July 7) and now dead (Alves Kamulingue and Isaís Cassule) are veterans of the Presidential Guard or the Military Information Unit.
 When former presidential guards and military information officers start to advocate for their rights, look out.

-For breaking news in English, follow Claudio Silva on Twitter.
+- For breaking news on #free15Angolans in English, follow Claudio Silva on Twitter.